-You will be contacted by Ms. Loyda Cruz (firstname.lastname@example.org) indicating the courses you are eligible to tutor.
-Potential tutors will be contacted if they are eligible to tutor three or more courses.
-You will be asked to indicate which courses you are realistically available to tutor.
+You will be contacted by Ms. Loyda Cruz (email@example.com) indicating the courses you are eligible to tutor.
+You will be asked to indicate which courses you feel you are realistically available to tutor.
 All new tutors must attend a “Basic Training for Peer Tutors” session at the beginning of the school year.
 In this training peer tutors will learn about the role and expectations of Einstein Peer Tutors.
 Students will also learn about the necessary information for compensation.
 Encounter forms, documenting the sessions with students will need to be completed.
 Similarly, each student is expected to complete and encounter form on their tutor indicating how the session was helpful or where there is room for improvement.
-Timesheets and encounter forms will have to be submitted for compensation.
+Timesheets and encounter forms must be submitted for compensation.

 How do I know if I'm eligible to tutor?

 Although Einstein doesn't have a ranking system, the OASC has access to and monitors the academic performance of all students.
 A student is typically selected to become a tutor by the Office of Academic Support and Counseling if they are in good academic standing and has a strong interest in teaching and working with other students.
 All peer tutors must be approved by the Office of Student Affairs.

 You're contacted by interested students by phone or E-mail.
 You arrange either an individual session with a student or meet with a group - it's all based on your schedule and the student's availability.
 Tutors are advised to limit their hours to 8 per week and limit their group sizes to 6 people.
 Hours vary.
 Tutors are also encouraged to carefully consider prep time, availability over the duration of a given course, and juggling the demands of their Einstein course work, board study, research, etc.

 What are the benefits of tutoring?